White-handed (Lar) Gibbon

 LIFE CYCLE/SOCIAL STRUCTURE:

-Gibbons are the only pair-bonded higher primate (with arguable exception of humans; only 3% of mammals and 14% of primates are monogamous).
-Gibbons live in small family groups consisting of the mated pair and their immature offspring.
-There is almost no sexual dimorphism and males are not socially or physically dominant over females.
+Gibbons are the only pair-bonded higher primate.
+They live in small family groups consisting of the mated pair and their immature offspring.
+Males are not socially or physically dominant over females.
 They are vigorously territorial, spending up to 1/2 hour or more each morning calling and displaying.
 The function of calling seems to be both territorial and to reinforce the pair bond.
 The calling bout is usually initiated by the female.
 Male and female "duet" with different "songs."
-The female song is a plaintive swooping call, rising to a crescendo - her great call; the male calls with a high-pitched "quaver song."
+The female song is a plaintive swooping call, rising to a crescendo, while the male calls with a high-pitched "quaver song."
 The male usually takes the lead in attacking other gibbons encountered, although actual fighting is uncommon.
 There is no particular breeding season.
 Estrous cycle is 30 days.
 Young are born singly at intervals of two to four years after a gestation period of about 210 days.
 Infants are hairless except for a cap of fur on the crown and must be sheltered between mother's thighs and abdomen to keep warm.
 Young leave the group at sexual maturity, between ages of six and eight years, driven out by the same-sex parent.
-Life span is 30 to 40 years.
+Life span is 25 years in the wild, 50 years in captivity.

 These are the most active of all gibbons.
 They move faster, more quietly, and farther each day than any other forest apes or monkeys.
 Brachiation comprises 90% of locomotor activity.
 Can easily leap a gap of 30 feet between one tree and another, (but because they can not swim, they avoid crossing open water).
 Adaptations include precision of movement, incredible eye-hand coordination and dexterity.
 This remarkable agility makes a healthy adult gibbon virtually invulnerable to predation.
 They sleep sitting on their ischial callosities, hands resting upon flexed knees and head buried between knees and chest.